Yohlo/grading-tool-server/README.md

 This server/web API was created in a rushed timeframe before the start of the Spring 2019 semester to be used for CSCI-B351 Intro to AI as an autograder.

-The front-end for the autograder was created using React.js and can be found at this repo: Link (todo)
+The front-end for the autograder was created using React.js and can be found at this repo: [grading-tool-site](https://github.com/Yohlo/grading-tool-site)

 This project is mostly undocumented.
 A complete rewrite (with documentation!) for the Fall 2019 semester is currently in progress.